andrearanica/procedural-generation/README.md

     make run
     ```

+## Contributions

+Contributions are welcome!
+Please check the [Issue tracker](https://github.com/andrearanica/procedural-generation/issues) to find something to work on, or open a new issue if you cannot find one that suits your interests.

 ## Sources

 The core structure of the source code was provided by the teachers of the computer graphics course of the University of Milano-Bicocca; this core has been expanded to reach the goals of the project.